7.92×57mm Mauser: British military ammunition

 British cartridges included "ball", "armour-piercing", "tracer", and "incendiary".
 Blanks and a drill round were also available for instruction purposes.
 The drill round was an aluminium bullet fixed in a chromium-plated case which had three deep lengthwise recesses painted red to identify it.
 Ammunition was supplied in belted form with 225 rounds per belt.

 The ball case was filled with a charge of around 45 grains (3 g) of nitro-cellulose.

-The British cartridge was used in only one weapon—the Besa machine gun.
+The British cartridge was used in the Besa machine gun.
 This was a Czechoslovak ZB-53 design adopted shortly before the war as a move towards rimless ammunition across the armed service.
 However the move was disrupted by the lead up to war.
-The BESA was only fitted to tanks and armoured cars of British design (the original Czech design was also produced for German use following the occupation of Czechoslovakia) and captured German ammunition was used when available.
+The BESA was installed in most tanks and armoured cars of British design of that period.
+The original Czech design was also produced for German use following the occupation of Czechoslovakia and captured German ammunition could be used and vice versa.